HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-right: 20px;">
     <h2></h2>
     <p>
       Looking at the actual difference in average rating, in red we can see that most states do indeed have a bias in their beers compared to when rating out of state beers.
 For more than 50% of the states, this bias is positively weighted towards their own beers.
 However in a turn of events there are 17 states where there is actually a preference for out of state beers.
+By far, Missourians are guilty of rating their own beers more positively than beers from elsewhere in the US, are they the most loyal to their local beers?
 We have to reap the fruits our lead gave us, and dig deeper into what drives these differences.
 What is the secret behind Missouri beer, which has its inhabitants in a chokehold?
     </p>
   </div>